AI-secure/DecodingTrust/data/fairness/README.md

 The ``datasets`` directory contains Python class of used datasets.

+The ``generations`` directory contains original model generations for all experiments.

 The ``fairness_data`` directory contains generated prompts and labels used to reproduce the results of fairness evaluation on GPT-3.5 and GPT-4.

 The ``data_generation.py`` file is used to generate the prompts and labels.